Visiting Fort James Island Gambia

 What to do if the ferry does not go from Barra to Banjul.
 Then you go with a fishing boat and many local Gambians!

-Moments later also Amadou, also called Aka, was put on the shoulders of that man and was also carried to the boat.
-The boat was of course overloaded and the word safe was far to be found.
-Still, I stayed seated and at some point we went on the trip.
-And I am writing it here now and so yes…we safely made it across!
-You sometimes have to take risk...
-Of course I can’t recommend this, but I would do it myself again in no time.
-I thought it was a great experience!
+Shortly after, Amadou, also called Aka, was also put on someone’s shoulders and carried to the boat.
+The boat was naturally overloaded and the word safe was nowhere to be found.
+Still, I stayed seated and eventually we made the crossing.
+And I’m writing this now, so yes… we made it safely to the other side!
+Sometimes you have to take risks, right?
+Of course I can’t recommend this, but I would do it again in a heartbeat.
+I found it a wonderful experience!

-On the other side of the river Gambia we arranged a cab and headed for Juffureh, The Gambia.
-Over dusty red sand roads we drove to finally arrive at the coast where a small museum is made.
+On the other side we arranged a taxi and headed to Juffureh, The Gambia.
+Over dusty red sand roads we drove until we finally arrived at the coast where a small museum has been built.

 Over stoffige Gambiaanse wegen